mousepawmedia/devdocs/network/source/setup_linux/first_steps.rst

 You can customize many aspects of Ubuntu MATE using the ``GNOME Tweak`` application.

-..
-IMPORTANT:: The rest of the instructions are universal to all varieties
+..  important:: The rest of the instructions are universal to all varieties
     of Ubuntu 18.04.

 Pop!_OS